MicrosoftDocs/azure-docs/articles/load-balancer-arm.md

 - [2 VMs in a Load Balancer and configure NAT rules on the LB](../templates/201-2-vms-loadbalancer-natrules)

-## Setting up Azure Load Balancer with a cmdlet
+## Setting up Azure Load Balancer with a PowerShell or CLI

-[Azure Networking Cmdlets](https://msdn.microsoft.com/library/azure/mt163510.aspx) can be use to create a Load Balancer.
+[Azure Networking Cmdlets](https://msdn.microsoft.com/library/azure/mt163510.aspx) can be used to create a Load Balancer.
 Get started with ARM cmdlets and REST APIs

 - [Using Azure PowerShell with Azure Resource Manager](powershell-azure-resource-manager.md)